'Glenda Young brings a new freshness to the genre' - My Weekly magazine

-... are set in a northeast coalmining village where I was born and bred.
-The books are gritty, dramatic reads set at the end of WW1 and all feature strong heroines.
-They are standalone books and can be read in any order.
+My gritty, dramatic sagas are set in a northeast coalmining village where I was born and bred.
+They are set at the end of WW1, featuring strong heroines.
+All standalone books, they can be read in any order.
 Published by Headline in paperback, ebook, audiobook, hardback and large print.
 I really hope you enjoy them all.

 The Miner's Lass